mattermost/docs/source/install/install-nginx.rst

 **To install NGINX on Ubuntu Server:**

 1. Log into the server that will host the proxy and open a terminal window.
-2. Make sure that your package index is up to date.

-  ``sudo apt-get update``

-3. Install NGINX.
+2. Install NGINX.

   ``sudo apt-get install nginx``

-4. After the installation is complete, verify that NGINX is running.
+3. After the installation is complete, verify that NGINX is running.

   ``curl http://localhost``